Tellusant/docs/maps/tellusant-nordic-baltic-eight-nb8-middle-class-distribution-2025.md

 The map is shown in full-resolution SVG.

 ---
 NB8 is a regional cooperation forum that is increasing in importance.
-For example, the top countries Sweden exports to are in terms of share of country imports the other seven NB8 countries.
+For example, the top countries Sweden exports to are in terms of share of thoe countries imports, the other seven NB8 countries.

 #### <img  src="assets/svg/tellusant-nordic-baltic-eight-nb8-middle-class-distribution-2025.svg" alt="Nordic-Baltic Eight (NB8) Middle Class Distribution in 2025">